 Penalties include fines up to $5,000, imprisonment (up to 15 years for delivery, transfer and reproduction; up to 5 years for possession), or both.
 Child pornography charges can also lead to being charged with a sex crime, and possibly having to register as a sex offender in the state of Rhode Island.

 Contact an Experienced Rhode Island Internet Crimes Attorney

 Child pornography charges can ruin your life.
 Stalking and harassment charges certainly won’t help your reputation or employability.
-If you are facing any of these computer-related charges, or expect that you soon will be, get the help of an experienced Rhode Island defense attorney who knows the special issues that crop up in computer crime cases, and has the contacts in the professional computer world to combat the state’s resources.
+If you are facing any of these computer-related charges, or expect that you soon will be, get the help of an experienced Rhode Island criminal attorney who knows the special issues that crop up in computer crime cases, and has the contacts in the professional computer world to combat the state’s resources.
 Call the Rhode Island Law Offices of Stefanie A. Murphy today for an experienced, aggressive, and focused criminal defense lawyer.